Signs of Higher Multipoles and Orbital Precession in GW151226: Introduction

 2pt

 Recent advancements in template waveform modeling have led to the construction of models that encapsulate \textit{both} precession and higher multipoles in a unified framework~\cite{Pratten:2020ceb, Khan:2019kot, Ossokine:2020kjp, Varma:2019csw}.
-To the best of our knowledge, these state-of-the-art models have not been used to re-analyze GW151226, or more broadly, the larger set of events identified in the first and second LVC observing runs (O1 and O2).
-For instance, in their latest population analysis paper~\cite{Abbott:2020gyp}, the LVC used the posterior samples derived with the older waveform models~\cite{Hannam:2013oca, Schmidt:2014iyl, Pan:2013rra, Taracchini:2013rva} for the O1 and O2 events, although new models which include precession and higher multipoles are used to analyze the events identified in the first half of the third observing run (O3a)~\cite{Khan:2019kot, Ossokine:2020kjp, Varma:2019csw}.
+In the past, these state-of-the-art models have not been used to re-analyze GW151226, or more broadly, the larger set of events identified in the first and second LVC observing runs (O1 and O2).
+For instance, in their population analysis paper~\cite{Abbott:2020gyp}, the LVC used the posterior samples derived with the older waveform models~\cite{Hannam:2013oca, Schmidt:2014iyl, Pan:2013rra, Taracchini:2013rva} for the O1 and O2 events, although new models which include precession and higher multipoles are used to analyze the events identified in the first half of the third observing run (O3a)~\cite{Khan:2019kot, Ossokine:2020kjp, Varma:2019csw}.
+Recently, we and the authors of Refs.~\cite{Mateu-Lucena:2021siq, Nitz:2021uxj} used {\phXPHM}~\cite{Pratten:2020ceb}, a state-of-the-art model which includes both higher multipoles and the effects of orbital precession in the waveform, to analyze the O1--O3a events.
+Interestingly, despite using the same waveform model, each group found different results in the parameter estimation for GW151226, including varying degrees of observed bimodality in the posterior distributions.
+These disagreements highlight an unusual difficulty in analyzing GW151226, and warrants further investigation into the nature of this interesting event.

 2pt